Depression Treatment and Research Program

 The Depression Treatment and Research Program (DTRP) is part of the Department of Psychology at the University of North Carolina at Greensboro.
 The DTRP lab is dedicated to improving the lives of people suffering from depression through innovative research and clinical services.
 Our research focuses on cognitive, affective, and motivational processes in depression and how short-term therapy can help people recover.

-The Strong Minds study, funded by a R01 grant from NIMH, is now under way!
+The Strong Minds study, funded by a R01 grant from NIMH, is in progress!
 This is an exciting collaborative project with the Caminos lab (Dr. Gaby Stein) and our partner site, the Disparities Research Unit at Mass General (Dr. Margarita Alegria).
 See our web page: https://www.caminoslab.org/strongminds